Characterizing CO Emitters in the SSA22-AzTEC26 Field: Results

 We further compare our SED-based SFR with those derived from UV+IR conversions in Figure \ref{fig:fig7}.
 The UV+IR SFR is calculated following \citet{2005ApJ...625...23B}:

-where $L_\mathrm{UV}$ is the rest-frame luminosity integrated in the rest-frame wavelength range 121.6-300 nm without dust correction and $L_\mathrm{IR}$ is the luminosity integrated in the rest-frame wavelength range 8-1000 $\mu$m.
-Galaxies 1 and 2 have SFR$_\mathrm{SED}/$SFR$_\mathrm{UV+IR}$ of 79\% and 69\%, respectively.
-Comparatively, galaxy 4's SFR$_\mathrm{SED}$ is only $\sim1$\% of SFR$_\mathrm{UV+IR}$.
-This trend decreases while remaining visible if we change the average interval of SFR$_\mathrm{SED}$ from 30 Myrs to 100 Myrs.
-The difference between the two SFR methods increases with decreasing sSFR because of the contribution of dust heating from old stars \citep{2014MNRAS.445.1598H,2019ApJ...877..140L}, and this behavior is also found when using \texttt{MAGPHYS} code \citep{2019ApJ...882...65M}.
-Since dust attenuation of old and young stars are modeled separately and both low and high attenuation values are allowed for the two stellar populations, the error range of SFR$_\mathrm{SED}$ serves as a conservative estimate of SFR levels.
+where $L_\mathrm{UV}$ is the rest-frame luminosity integrated in the rest-frame wavelength range 121.6-300 nm without dust correction and $L_\mathrm{IR}$ is the luminosity integrated { in the rest-frame wavelength range 8-1000 $\mu$m of posterior SED models}.
+Galaxies 1 and 2 have SFR$_\mathrm{SED}/$SFR$_\mathrm{UV+IR}$ of $91_{-24}^{+8}\%$ and $67_{-16}^{+9}\%$, respectively.
+Comparatively, galaxy 4's SFR$_\mathrm{SED}$ is only $5_{-4}^{+5}\%$ of SFR$_\mathrm{UV+IR}$.
+This trend decreases while remaining visible if we change the average interval of SFR$_\mathrm{SED}$ from 30 Myr to 100 Myr.
+The difference between the two SFR methods increases with decreasing sSFR, because of the contribution of dust heating from old stars \citep{2014MNRAS.445.1598H,2019ApJ...877..140L}, and this behavior is also found when using the \texttt{MAGPHYS} code \citep{2019ApJ...882...65M}.
+Since the dust attenuations of old and young stars are modeled separately and both low and high attenuation values are allowed for the two stellar populations, the error range of SFR$_\mathrm{SED}$ serves as a conservative estimate of the SFR levels.
 Therefore, we continue to choose SFR$_\mathrm{SED}$ as our SFR indicator.

-\subsection{Molecular gas mass}
+\subsection{Molecular Gas Mass}